Scuba Diving in Curacao – Ultimate Guide (With Map)

 Acoya Curacao Resort, Villas & Spa is one of the best hotels on the island if you are looking for furnished apartments and villas.

-Acoya has an amazing on-site dive center, the Epsilon Diving & Multisport center.
+Acoya has an amazing on-site dive center, the Epsilon Diving & Multisport Center.
 You can book Open Water Diver, Advanced Open Water Diver, Rescue & Specialty Diving courses as well as guided diving excursions there.

 The hotel is located close to Mambo Beach.
 This is one of the best areas to stay in Curacao for diving.